LadipoOluwaseun/ECE434/hw04/README.md

 1. LEDtoggle.c

 	This file was created to operate an led light with the use of nmap and gpio manipulation.
+	The fastest time I could toggle was around 400 ns.
+This is much faster than the fastest I could get in hw02 eaelier in this quarter.

 2. Tux Files

 	This file contains different rotated and unrotated pictures of Tux